 When the bypass opened in November 1989, the new roundabout was built on the western side and several options to expand Wakes Garage into a full service area were looked at by the owners and by Margram, including placing a more traditional roadside restaurant by the roundabout.

 Eventually the original garage was demolished and replaced with an Esso filling station and SPAR store in 2000, operated by Chartman Retail, and a new McDonald's Drive Thru in the rear corner.
 McDonald's still call it their "Wakes Garage" branch.
+They are seeking to install an InstaVolt electric vehicle charging point in the car park.

 The petrol station is one of 87 petrol stations that MFG hopes to sell in 2022, under a deal with the Competition and Markets Authority.